 The project is needed because of the current issues on I-270, including unsafe conditions, deteriorating infrastructure, and traffic congestion.

-- Safety: I-270 North has a higher crash rate than comparable roads in the St. Louis region.
-Some crashes can be attributed to traffic congestion.
-This project will improve mobility on the corridor and help reduce crashes related to traffic congestion.
-The project will also reconstruct the corridor and bring it up to modern design standards to improve safety as opposed to the standards that were in place in the 1960s and 1970s when I-270 was constructed.
+- Safety: I-270 North has a higher crash rate than comparable roads in our region.
+Some crashes can be attributed to traffic congestion, roadway geometrics, and vehicular travel speed differentials.
+Our project will improve mobility on the corridor and help reduce crashes related to traffic congestion.
+This project will make geometric improvements that address locations with high crash rates.

 - Deteriorating Infrastructure: I-270 is showing its age.
 Bridges and pavement are breaking down from many years of heavy freight volumes.
-Traffic signals, signs, drainage structures, and lighting are all deteriorating.
+Traffic signals, signing, drainage structures, and lighting are all deteriorating.
 The existing infrastructure is breaking down and resulting in emergency maintenance repairs.
-This project will replace deteriorated infrastructure and ultimately will result in fewer work zones along I-270 for decades to come.
+This project will address deteriorated infrastructure and ultimately will result in fewer work zones along I-270 for years to come.